Metro News is changing with a new depth of coverage

 Share via Email

-We are proud to announce an investment in journalism across the country to deliver more original local reporting and in-depth investigations, the kind of journalism our readers want and deserve.

-At a time when other news organizations are retreating, Torstar – the company that owns The Toronto Star and Metro News – is marching forward with a major investment in daily journalism.
+At a time when many publishers are scaling back, Torstar – the company that owns Metro News – has added reporters across the country.

-Next week, the Toronto Star will go national with the launch of StarMetro both here in Toronto and across the country.

-It will be an ambitious national expansion of two leading Torstar brands – the Toronto Star and Metro News.
-The coast-to-coast expansion also includes Vancouver, Calgary, Edmonton and Halifax.

 This isn’t just good news for Metro, with more journalists to cover our cities; it’s also good news for anyone concerned about the future for trusted news.

-The announcement of new reporters extends to key Metro markets across Canada.
-The new reporters are being added to newsrooms in Vancouver, Calgary and Edmonton to help boost the local coverage in those markets.
-In Halifax and Toronto, where we already have significant local reporting, we’ll reap the benefit of the 20 new journalists for national and feature stories.
+The new reporters are added to our newsrooms in Vancouver, Calgary and Edmonton to help boost the local coverage in those cities.
+In Halifax, we are the city’s most-read newspaper and have a team that already maximizes our local reporting, and now we’ll reap the benefit of the 20 new contributors for national and feature stories.

-This investment in journalism comes in tandem with changes to Metro Toronto and a new local home online, backed by one of the country’s most trusted national news sites.
+This investment in journalism comes in tandem with changes to Metro Halifax and a new local home online, backed by one of the country’s most trusted national news sites.

+The result is a new local hub on thestar.com that will feature news from Halifax and the region along with the investigations, columns, national and international news for which thestar.com is known.

-Starting April 10, visitors to metronews.ca will be directed to the Toronto Star site.
-Readers of our Metro app can download the Star app for continuous coverage.
+TheStar Halifax site will launch on April 10, with more local stories covered by the journalists who live here.
+Visitors to metronews.ca will be directed to the Halifax-specific version of thestar.com and we will stop publishing stories on the Metro app.

-The Metro newspaper, which serves our urban commuters here in the Toronto core, will also benefit from our expanded network of journalists and is being redesigned as StarMetro Toronto.
+The newspaper, which will also benefit from our expanded national newsroom and our deeper content on the website, is being redesigned as StarMetro Halifax.

-In addition to strong local news powered by the Toronto Star, readers will find stories that dig deeper.
+In addition to a refreshed layout, readers will find stories that dig deeper.

 Investigations will play a large role.
 The newsrooms across Canada will use their combined might not only to cover the news, but to uncover it.

-Our ambitious team of journalists is passionate about truth, justice and great story-telling.
-They’ll dig, they’ll report, and they’ll make change for the better.
+This investigative zeal is a shared trait with our Halifax newsroom, one we can expand on now with our enhanced news team.

-Readers can get a sneak peek of the newspaper’s redesign in their Metro Toronto on Monday, April 9.
+Readers can get a sneak peek of the newspaper’s redesign in their Metro Halifax on Monday, April 9.

 Cathrin Bradbury is editor in chief and vice president of Star Metro National.